Levi Jackson Wilderness Road Park: Mill

 McHargue's Mill is a reproduction working watermill with authentic interior works.
-It was built on the banks of the Little Laurel River by the Civilian Conservation Corps in 1939.
+It was built on the banks of the Little Laurel River by the Works Progress Administration (WPA)in 1939.
 Outside the mill is a large display of millstones.
-The working stones in the mill were brought over the Wilderness Road in 1805.
+The working stones in the mill were brought over the Wilderness Road in 1812.
 Fresh ground corn meal can be purchased by visitors.
 The mill is open seasonally.

 Museum

 The Mountain Life Museum is a restored pioneer village that consists of several cabins and other pioneer era structures.
 Some of the cabins are arranged with tools and household items to demonstrate what a pioneer settlement looked like during the Wilderness Road era.
-Relics of the early settlers and the displaced Native Americans are also on display.
+Relics of the early settlers and of Native Americans are also on display.
 Buildings on the grounds include a barn, stable, loom house, church and blacksmith shop.
 The blacksmith has barred windows and was used as a jail in location filming of The Kentuckian, a 1955 movie starring Burt Lancaster.
-As of 2014, the museum is closed to the public.
+The Museum is open during the season Wednesday - Saturday 10 till 5 and Sunday 1 till 5.

 Burial ground

-The McNitt Company was one of many large groups of early settlers who used the Wilderness Road to cross the Appalachian Mountains and move into the Ohio Valley.
+The McNitt Company was one of many large groups of early settlers who used the Boones Trace to cross the Appalachian Mountains and move into the Ohio Valley.
 The group of fourteen families came under attack on the evening of October 3, 1786.
-On that night they failed to post a guard against attacks by Native Americans on whose land the settlers were encroaching.
+On that night they failed to post a guard against attacks by Native Americans.
 The settlers "danced and drank until late the evening" and were attacked after they had fallen asleep.
 Twenty-four known victims died that night with just three survivors.
 The dead were buried near the site of the massacre at what is known as the Defeated Camp Burial Ground, within the boundaries of Levi Jackson Wilderness Road State Park.